 He trusted them.

-In this random group that was brought together by a single boy being hit by a car and throwing Spirit World for a loop, they would have never come together in this manner.
-Had Hiei grown up any other way that being raised by that group of thieves, he would have never met Kurama, never robbed from Spirit World causing him to meet Yusuke and even Botan, and he certainly wouldn't have aided them in missions where he met Kuwabara who in turn led him to his sister when he couldn't find her.
+It was this random group that was brought together by a single boy being hit by a car, throwing Spirit World for a loop, that would have never come together in any other manner.
+Had Hiei grown up any other way than being raised by that group of thieves, he would have never met Kurama, never robbed from Spirit World causing him to meet Yusuke and even Botan, and he certainly wouldn't have aided them in missions where he met Kuwabara who in turn led him to his sister when he couldn't find her.

 He thought about it, and then it all made sense.
 His mother, however wrong she was in her culture, had been willing to turn her back on her people for him.
 Yukina had turned her back on her people for him.
 Yusuke had given him so much leeway against Spirit World's laws.
 Kurama had remained a faithful friend even when it did not benefit him, risking death if Hiei had killed when Yukina had been held captive.
 Kuwabara, they didn't see eye to eye, but he no longer looked at him badly because he was a demon and was finally starting to back off about his and Yukina's past.
 Koenma was doing his best to fight the laws Spirit World had against all of them; yes, he was doing it for Botan, but it benefitted him too.
 The prince could have taken Botan away, but he hadn't.
 And Botan…she had turned her back on everything she was taught, everything she was forced to believe as a guide of Spirit World, just to be with him.
 And why did she do that?